Why you should use journaling and diet to support your wellbeing

-I was intrigued to read the BBC report that antidepressants have been proven to work in a trial of 116,477 people against a placebo.
-The report goes onto say that more people would benefit from taking the drugs.
+As a long-term fan of journaling as a way to improve wellbeing, I was intrigued to read the BBC report that antidepressants have been proven to work in a trial of 116,477 people against a placebo.
+The report (which was published earlier in 2018) goes onto say that more people would benefit from taking the drugs.

 I carried on reading with trepidation.
 What else would this report conclude I wondered?

-Having recently been told that I have osteoporosis, I’ve become acutely aware of the drug pushers (natural and pharma) who peddle their wares to stop this disease.
+At the beginning of this year, I was told that I had osteoporosis, I’ve become acutely aware of the drug pushers (natural and pharma) who peddle their wares to stop this disease.
 What has been heartbreaking for me is the utter confusion, overwhelm and despair I have seen in the forums.
 People are beyond hope.
 They have tried the drugs, and their bodies continue to fail.
 Not all bodies but enough to scare me.
 And that’s the point people are trying things, without an assessment and overall plan.

 In this case, I’ve read reports from some of the medical profession who do not like that people are taking matters into their own hands and are looking at more natural methods.